-- Place your nozzle into your piping bag and fill with the first colour.
+- Place your nozzle into your piping bag (I use a 12-point open star swirl nozzle) and fill with the first colour.

 - Hold the biscuit with one hand and piping bag with the other.
-Press the piping nozzle down onto the biscuit and squeeze the piping bag.
+Press the piping nozzle down onto the centre of the biscuit squeeze the piping bag firmly.
 Pull the nozzle away and release your squeeze at the same time!
-Tap the biscuit on the worksurface to make the icing spread more evenly.

-- Wipe the end of the nozzle between each biscuit.
+- Tap the biscuit on the worksurface to make the icing spread more evenly.
+Wipe the end of the nozzle between each biscuit.

-This recipe produces a softer icing top than traditional iced gems.
+This recipe produces a slightly softer icing top than traditional iced gems.
 It’ll hold its shape perfectly but wont be quite as crunchy as the real deal (mainly to save my teeth haha).
 If you’d like it to be really crunchy, you need to make the icing tops on a piece of baking paper, leave to dry for 24hrs and then stick to the biscuit with edible glue/honey.